Studies | Overview

 • Maximum of 32 teaching hours per week

 All courses in the Study Program correspond to credit units (ECTS), in accordance with the European Credit Transfer and Accumulation System (ECTS) and the guidelines of the European Higher Education Area.
-The ECTS of each course reflect its relative weight and workload individually.
+The ECTS the relative weight and workload of each course.
+Learn more about the ECTS system in the ECTS Guide

 Total 300 ECTS over five (5) years (60 ECTS/Year)